rust-lang-ru/book/rustbook-ru/nostarch/chapter21.md

 > `std::thread::Builder` and its
 > `spawn` method that returns `Result` instead.

-This code will compile and will store the number of `Worker` instances we specified as an argument to `ThreadPool::new`.
+This code will compile and will склад the number of `Worker` instances we specified as an argument to `ThreadPool::new`.
 But we’re *still* not processing the closure that we get in `execute`.
 Let’s look at how to do that next.